liangxianzhe/creator/README.md

 state?
 Simply call `watch(someCreator.change)` to get a `Change<T>`, which is an object with two properties `T? before` and `T after`.

-For your convenience, `Watcher` can also take a listener:
+For your convenience, `Watcher` can also take a listener.
+It can be used to achieve side effects or run background tasks:

 ```dart
 // If builder is null, child widget is directly returned.
 You can set both